qdev-dk/MeasFunc/README.md

 # Description

 MeasFunc is a repository for functions and classes used for doing measurements at QDev.
 You are alowed to put (almost) everything in this repo.
-If a spcific function/class/projekt inside this repo matures we will migrateite to a seperatte repository.
+If a spcific function/class/projekt inside this repo matures we will migrate it to a seperatte repository.

 # Installation